I've been playing video games since the tender age of four. As a result, most of my articles are related to video games.

 This article will list tips and tricks to help you beat the original Diablo video game on PC—or at least help you get your footing.
 I dedicate this article to those of you who have recently decided to pick up a copy of this excellent classic.

-Diablo sets itself apart from most other games of the genre (even from its own sequel!) because, although you can potentially wipe out whole groups of enemies by blindly throwing yourself into them, the strategy rarely pays off.
+Diablo sets itself apart from most other games of the genre (even from its own sequel!) because, although you can potentially wipe out whole groups of enemies by blindly throwing yourself into them, that approach rarely pays off.
 It's much better to use a healthy dose of strategy.

-Diablo - Tips and Tricks for Beginners
+Assorted Tips and Tricks for Beginners

 - Addendum to the previous tip: Quest items also have golden names.
 They're just as Unique as the item drops, but for different reasons, as you may have figured out.

 - Two-handed weapons hurt, but can also get you killed when you're unable to block incoming shots and are surrounded.

 - Always keep your items in adequate repair.
 (And I don't mean the Warrior repair skill if you're playing as one—although that one can be useful to repair items you intend to sell.)